 While younger siblings are not permitted to go to camp during Webelos Weekend, responsible older siblings that are members of a Scouts BSA Troop may attend as a staff member for free.
-If interested in serving on staff, please contact the Program Director, Mrs. Alicia Bell, to register as staff and plan to attend the staff meeting Friday night at the Dining Hall.
+If interested in serving on staff, please contact the Event Director, Mrs. Alicia Bell, to register as staff and plan to attend the staff meeting Friday night at the Dining Hall.
 You must register as staff in advance.
-Staff members will be fed all meals in the dining hall starting with Saturday breakfast, earn service hours, and have a great all-around time!
-Sibling staff members camp in the Staff Area with the other staff members.
 If you do not register in advance, you will be asked to leave camp for safety reasons.
+All staff MUST submit a copy of the Medical Records Form A, B1, B2 for review.
+This is non-negotiable.
+Staff members will be fed all meals in the dining hall starting with Friday night cracker barrel, earn service hours, and have a great all-around time!
+All staff members camp in the Staff Area.